 In 1975, Congress enacted the Individuals with Disabilities Education Act (IDEA) to ensure that children with disabilities have the opportunity to receive a Free and Appropriate Public Education (FAPE) just like other children.
 Children with autism may not be able to access the regular school curriculum.
 However, an Individualized Education Program (IEP) is created by the school's IEP team in order for the child to be successful in his or her own curriculum.
 The IEP team will discuss your child's strengths and weaknesses in order to determine what goals are appropriate for your child.
 The goals on the IEP will drive your child's placement.
 In addition to the IEP, there are many educational methods to support children with autism.
 Some parents have had good success utilizing the additional methods (see the Education tab).
 New educational methods are emerging each year and it is important to review each of the methods listed to see which methods may be appropriate for your child.

-The AEX has organized the Biomedical section to include: Conditions, Possible Causes, Therapies, and Testing Labs.
+The AEX has organized the Biomedical section to include: Biomedical Resources, Conditions, and Contributing Factors.
 Since this section covers a multitude of medical topics, seeking out the right physician is extremely important and one of the first places to start.
-The Medical Academy of Pediatric Special Needs (MAPS) Doctor is a group of highly specialized autism physicians well trained in the latest research and technology; an excellent place to start.
+The Medical Academy of Pediatric Special Needs (MAPS) is a group of highly specialized autism physicians well trained in the latest research and technology; an excellent place to start.
 Children with autism are sick and need medical attention.
 Medical issues may include severe gastrointestinal symptoms; heavy metal toxicity (toxic overload), Lyme, seizures, hyperactivity, low muscle tone (hypotonia), obsessive compulsive disorder, mitochondrial disorder, abnormal thyroid, immune irregularities, allergies, viral or bacterial infections, genetic mutations, and the list can go on and on.
 Medical issues can trigger serious behavioral problems.
 Many of our children are unable to communicate their pain or discomfort verbally, but will exhibit their distress through behaviors and often times aggression.
 Don't assume this is just a behavioral problem – look for underlying medical issues (see the Biomedical tab).
 Some parents may prefer neurologists, developmental pediatricians, gastroenterologists and many alternative physicians.
 Choose someone you feel comfortable with and who understands the needs of your child.
 Getting the right physician is paramount to a successful journey with your child.
-The AEX links to practitioner lists on other sites.
-You can access these links by clicking on the AEX Directory button on the Home page and selecting Practitioners List as the sub-category (third drop down menu).
+The AEX links to severla practitioner lists in our Interactive Tools section.
+You can access these links by clicking on the Directory tab and selecting Practitioners List as the sub-category.

 Parents supporting one another is a very integral part of The AEX web site.
-You will see that in addition to the primary categories above, our site also has many helpful and interactive functions for users including: a forum to communicate with other parents; a Practitioner, Business, and Partnership Directory to locate support; an Exchange Box to upload any new information that you care to share with other users; and a News & Events section to keep up with the latest in autism news, conferences, webinars, etc. In addition to these areas, The AEX offers a free newsletter as well as an optional subscription service including a Consumer Corner with hundreds of autism related products and services, supplier coupons, an interactive library with hundreds of articles, and a What's Trending area to see what is most important to other users.
-Sign up for a free subscription trial to check out the benefits.
+You will see that in addition to the primary categories above, our site also has many helpful and interactive functions for users including: forums/blogs in each info category to communicate with other parents; Practitioner Directory to locate support; an Exchange Box to upload new information that you care to share with other users.
+In addition to these areas, The AEX offers a free newsletter as well as an optional subscription service to acquire dozens of autism related product and service discounts, and an interactive library with numerous articles.